 "I Wish I Could Wear That!"

-For the record, anyone can wear anything.
+anyone can wear anything.
 They're just clothes, not special talents, so you don't need to have "a certain body" in order to wear a certain article of clothing.
 By lamenting all the things you think you can't wear, because you don't think your body fits into some predetermined ideal of how a woman should look, reinforces unrealistic notions of beauty and self-worth.
+"We're So Broke"

 However, when you say you "hate" your job, it could make your child feel insecure about the family finances and presume that you are unhappy, which could upset them.